TWCable/grabbit/README.md

 A path of the type `/a/b/.` indicates a non-recursive sync of all the sub-nodes for `b`

-Client can ask for any `valid` content from server by hitting this servlet.
-The way this is done right now from Client is via OSGi Configs.

-For eg: If Author is acting "Client", it can be configured to trigger a Sync by going to `/apps/grabbit/config/com.twc.grabbit.client.services.impl.DefaultClientService` in CRXDE Lite and configure the OSGi configs :

-`grab.server.hostmane` : The Hostname of the Server

-`grab.server.port` : The Port of the Server

-`grab.server.username` : Username to connect to the Server

-`grab.server.password` : Password to connect to the Server

-Once these properties are set, `Save` them.
-Saving will kick of the Sync.

 # Validating the Content Pull #

-You can to `batch-client.log` on the Client and look for the message some thing like :
+You can go to `batch-client.log` on the Client and look for the message some thing like :

 ```